cardillan/mindcode/doc/syntax/MINDUSTRY-8.markdown

 ### `op emod`

 Positive modulo: like modulo, except when the divisor is positive and the dividend is negative, still returns a positive number.
-The instruction is mapped to the `%%` operator.
+The instruction is mapped to the [`%%` operator](SYNTAX-2-EXPRESSIONS.markdown#multiplicative-operators).
+Prior to version 8, the operator is emulated using available instructions.

 ### `op ushr`

 Unsigned right-shift operator.
 The difference between the signed (`>>`) and unsigned (`>>>`) right shift operators concerns negative numbers: the signed operator copies the value of the leftmost bit (the sign bit) to lower bits when shifting, while the unsigned operator shifts in zeroes.

+The instruction is mapped to the [`>>>` operator](SYNTAX-2-EXPRESSIONS.markdown#shift-operators).
+Prior to version 8, the operator is emulated using available instructions.

 ### `op logn`